Tuna Pasta

 Parsley and grated parmesan added.

-Step 5: Sprinkle the parmesan and chopped parsley on top if using.
+Step 5: Sprinkle the Parmesan and chopped parsley on top, if using.

 Final pasta after tossing together.

-My Best Tuna Pasta Tips
+My Best Canned Tuna Pasta Tips

-2. Have all the ingredients prepped next to the stove top.
+2. Have all the ingredients prepped next to the stovetop.
 The recipe moves pretty fast and you want to make sure that you’re not burning the garlic or overcooking the tuna.
 So make sure the pasta is ready along with all the ingredients before heating the oil.

-3. Cook pasta al dente.
+3. Cook the pasta al dente.
 Since you’ll be adding the pasta to the tuna and mixing it all together under low heat, it’s best not to fully cook it.
 It will get slightly softer as it warms up again with the other ingredients.

 Tuna pasta in shallow pot garnished with fresh parsley and parmesan, serving set dipped inside.

-Recipe Help & Common Questions
+Recipe Help & FAQs

 How do I store and reheat tuna pasta?

-Before storing, allow your tuna pasta to cool to room temperature before transferring it to an airtight container.
-Tuna pasta will last about 3 to 4 days in the fridge when stored properly in an airtight container.
 To reheat the tuna pasta, gently warm it on the stovetop over low to medium heat, stirring occasionally to ensure even heating.
 Add a small amount of water or olive oil to the pasta if it seems a bit dry.

 Garlic Lemon Tuna Pasta twirled on fork with hand holding the fork about to pull it out from the plate.